Do i need a film camera or a digital camera

 • Digital Cameras: Digital cameras offer the advantage of instant feedback and the ability to easily edit and manipulate images.
 Digital images can be quickly shared online and printed in various sizes without losing quality.
 High-end digital cameras can produce extremely sharp and detailed images with vibrant colors.

-See also What is a good digital camera for action shots
+See also Is the polaroid pdc 640 cf a good digital camera

 Ultimately, the choice between film and digital cameras depends on personal preference and the desired aesthetic.
 While film may appeal to those seeking a nostalgic or artistic look, digital cameras are more versatile and convenient for everyday photography.